Assistive Daily Living Services (ADLS) Program

 The objectives of the ADLS Waiver are to:

 - Promote independence for participants through the provision of services while ensuring health and safety;

 - Offer an alternative to costly institutional care through an array of services and supports that promote independence; and

 - Support participants to exercise their rights and responsibilities for their program regardless of the method of service delivery.

 - must be receiving personal attendant services, case management, consumer preparation or ancillary services.

 - must be at least 18 years of age

-- must have quadriplegia due or resulting from ataxia, cerebral palsy, rheumatoid arthritis, muscular dystrophy, multiple sclerosis, traumatic brain injury, a congenital condition, an accident or injury to the spinal cord, or another neuromuscular or cerebral condition or disease other than traumatic brain injury; or the individual has four limbs absent due to disease, trauma, or congenital conditions.
+- The Assistive Daily Living Services (ADLS) waiver is for individuals who are at least 18 years old with quadriplegia resulting from ataxia, cerebral palsy, rheumatoid arthritis, muscular dystrophy, multiple sclerosis, traumatic brain injury, congenital conditions, accidents and injuries to the spinal cord, and other neuromuscular or cerebral conditions or diseases, or an individual with four limbs absent due to disease, trauma or congenital conditions.

 - must be a recipient of SSI or must qualify for Medicaid as determined by the Department of Social Services

 - must require nursing facility level of care